2018 NBA playoffs: (1) Houston Rockets vs. (2) Golden State Warriors

 Golden State rallied from a 17-point first quarter deficit by outscoring Houston 64–25 in the second half to force a Game 7.
 The Rockets' 25 second-half points tied a franchise record low for scoring in any half in the postseason.

-The Rockets controlled the 1st half, leading by as much as 15 points, the half ended on a Eric Gordon buzzer-beating layup putting the score at halftime 54-43 in Favor of Houston.
+The Rockets controlled the 1st half, leading by as much as 15 points, the half ended on an Eric Gordon buzzer-beating layup putting the score at halftime 54–43 in Favor of Houston.
 However, the game took a drastic change from that point as the Warriors would once again rally and took the lead with 4 minutes left in the 3rd quarter, a lead they never relinquished as they continued to cruise throughout the rest of the game to win their 4th Consecutive Western Conference title.